-When it comes to learning any new language, one of the trickiest parts to master is its critical structural points.
-If you are interested to learn Tagalog grammar and speak like a pro, Tagalog verbs or "pandiwa" should be your top priority as it can significantly change the meaning of any expression.
-With this being said, we will walk you through the best example sentences, rules and forms, and the most comprehensive explanations on how it is used and formed.
+When it comes to learning any new language, one of the trickiest parts of the master’s is its critical structural points.
+If you want to learn Tagalog grammar and speak like a pro, popular Tagalog verbs or pandiwa should be your top priority, as they can significantly change the meaning of any expression.
+With this being said, we will walk you through the best example sentences, rules, and forms and the most comprehensive explanations of how it is used and formed.

-If there is one particular language in Asia that seems to be much easier to tackle then that would be Tagalog.
-You see, its current writing system is one of the reasons why it is such a breeze to learn as it utilizes the classic Western Roman style and it only adds two additional letters.
-Also, it is important to note that Tagalog's vocabulary is heavily influenced by Spanish to the point that some of the words are actively used even in today's context.
-To make matters much exciting, the Filipino people have adopted foreign English words which have resulted in Taglish.
+If there is one particular language in Asia that seems to be much easier to tackle, then that would be Tagalog.
+You see, its current writing system is one of the reasons why it is such a breeze to learn, as it utilizes the classic Western Roman style and only adds two additional letters.
+Also, it is important to note that Tagalog’s vocabulary is heavily influenced by Spanish to the point that some of the words are actively used even in today’s context.
+To make matters more exciting, the Filipino people have adopted English foreign words resulting in Taglish.

 While the basic words are easy to write and memorize, the Tagalog language can be quite complicated when it comes to grammar rules.
 Instead of using the classic Subject-Verb-Object rule in English, the structure in the Filipino language is actually Verb-Subject-Object.
 Below are some examples using this order:

-Tagalog verbs are indeed overwhelming for total beginners to help you get started on how you can become a pro, you must first learn about the affixes.
-Technically, there are four particular types of these in English like the prefixes (in front of the verb), suffixes (last part of the verb), circumfixes (placed in front and after the verb), and infixes (inside the verb).
+Tagalog verbs are indeed overwhelming for total beginners.
+To help you get started on how you can become a pro, you must first learn about the affixes.
+Technically, there are four particular types of these in English prefixes (in front of the verb), suffixes (last part of the verb), circumfixes (placed in front and after the verb), and infixes (inside the verb).
 These are essential in the sense that it reflects the completeness of a particular action.
 In the Tagalog language, this includes affixes such as:

-But wait, perhaps you are wondering the equivalent meaning of those right?
+But wait, perhaps you are wondering about the equivalent meaning of those, right?
 To answer your worries, check out the example table below to understand the complex conjugation process.
-Take note of the sentence examples too as you can use them in interactions.
+Take note of the sentence examples, too, as you can use them in interactions.